scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 Within the Chandra X-ray Center (CXC) which is responsible for processing the science data, the situation is somewhat better.
-In this case the "Level-0 decommutation" process is done just once and the results stored in FITS files available through an archive server.
+In this case the "Level-0 decommutation" process is done just once and the results stored in FITS [FITS]_ files available through an archive server.
 These files each contain about two hours of data for MSIDs that are related by subsystem (thermal, pointing control, etc) and sampling rate.
 However, access to a single MSID of interest (e.g. a